U.S. Bank Altitude Reserve review: This overlooked card might be the perfect fit for your (mobile) wallet

 Note: The minimum redemption is 1,000 points.

-For folks who like free travel, using points for airfare, hotel, and car rentals is a great option.
-Unfortunately, the US Bank Altitude Reserve card does NOT have transfer partners like certain Chase and American Express cards.
+For anyone who likes free travel, using points for airfare, hotel and car rentals is a great option.
+Unfortunately, the U.S. Bank Altitude Reserve card does not have transfer partners, such as those offered through other cards like Chase and American Express.
 But the travel redemption rate of 1.5 cents per point is the same as one of our favorite cards, the Chase Sapphire Reserve.

 Keep in mind, the $325 credit per cardmember year will offset travel expenses like flights, hotels, car rentals, and even public transportation.

-You must have an existing relationship with US Bank in order to be approved for this card.
-I called US Bank, and they said any product folks have with them (auto loan, checking account, credit card) counts as a relationship.
-So if you have a US Bank credit card, you have a relationship with US Bank, and are eligible for this card!
+It’s worth noting that you must have an existing relationship with U.S. Bank to be approved for this card.
+I called U.S. Bank, and they said any product you have with them (auto loan, checking account, credit card) counts as a relationship.
+So if you have a U.S. Bank credit card, you have a relationship with U.S. Bank and are eligible for this card.

-Note: US Bank is still picky about approving folks for their cards.
-And they are known for pulling credit scores from unconventional credit bureaus!
+Note: U.S. Bank is picky about approving applicants for its cards.
+And they are known for pulling credit scores from unconventional credit bureaus.
 Here’s how you can improve your approval odds by freezing your credit from these bureaus.

-If you frequently use a credit card for travel and mobile wallet purchases, the US Bank Altitude Reserve card may be just what you are looking for!
+If you frequently use a credit card for travel or mobile wallet purchases, the U.S. Bank Altitude Reserve card may be just what you are looking for.

-The 3X earning rate on mobile wallet purchases is one of the best rates available.
-And it gives you a total return of 4.5% when you redeem points at 1.5 cents per point on the US Bank travel portal.
-Plus, you get other great perks like a $325 in travel credit every cardmember year, Priority Pass Select membership with 4 free entries per year, and 12 free Gogo in-flight Wi-Fi passes.
+The 3x earning rate on mobile wallet purchases is one of the best rates available.
+And it gives you a total return of 4.5% when you redeem points at 1.5 cents per point on the U.S. Bank travel portal.
+Plus, you get other great perks like a $325 in travel credit every cardmember year, Priority Pass Select membership with four free entries per year, and 12 free Gogo inflight Wi-Fi passes.